Revisiting Event Study Designs: Robust and Efficient Estimation: Challenges Pertaining to Conventional Practice

 However, minimal identified models rely on \emph{ad hoc }identification assumptions which are \emph{a priori }unattractive.
 For instance, just imposing $\tau_{-a}=\tau_{-1}=0$ means that anticipation effects are assumed away $1$ and $a$ periods before treatment, but not in other pre-periods.
 This assumption therefore depends on the realized event times.
-Instead, a systematic approach is to impose the assumptions \textemdash{} some forms of no anticipation effects and parallel trends \textemdash{} that the researcher has an \emph{a priori }argument for and which motivated the use of DiD to begin with.
-Such assumptions on anticipation effects give much stronger identification power relative to the unnecessarily flexible specifications, of which the fully-dynamic specification is an extreme example.
-Importantly, our suggestion to impose identification assumptions at the estimation stage does not mean that those assumptions should not also be tested; we discuss testing in detail below.
-Rather, the separation of estimation and testing makes the identification argument explicit, while stronger-than-minimal assumptions allow for more powerful testing.
+Instead, a systematic approach is to impose the assumptions \textemdash{} some forms of no anticipation effects and parallel trends \textemdash{} that the researcher has an \emph{a priori }argument for and which motivated the use of DiD.
+Such assumptions also give much stronger identification power.\footnote{Our suggestion to impose identification assumptions at the estimation stage does not mean that those assumptions should not also be tested; we discuss testing in detail in \ref{subsec:Testing-PTA}.}